jfrogren/hemsida/content/posts/don-cherrys-lätthet.md

 tags: ["Don Cherry", "Musik", "Jazz", "Lätthet", "Adam Shatz"]
 ---

+{% blockquote Douglas Adams, The Hichhikers Guide to the Galaxy %}
+Flying is learning how to throw yourself at the ground and miss.
+{% endblockquote %}

 > 'Don liked to drop in and do his thing';
 > 'He always wanted to travel light'